Introduction and purpose of this policy

 - Where we are processing your personal data on the basis of our legitimate interests, you can object to such processing and we must stop, unless we believe we have an overriding legitimate reason to continue processing your personal information or if we need to process it for the establishment, exercise or defence of legal claims.

 - To obtain a copy of the personal information you’ve provided us with and to reuse it elsewhere or to ask us to transfer it to a third party of your choice.

-If you are based in the UK or EEA, we will only use your information where we have a lawful basis to use it.
+25. If you are based in the UK, Switzerland or EEA, we will only use your information where we have a lawful basis to use it.
 We will only use your data:

 - where it is necessary for us to perform our contract with you.
-For example, where you are a Parent Caregiver User, to provide our services, to comply with our End-User Licence Agreement and set up and maintain your account on the App;
+For example, where you are a Parent/Caregiver User (entering into contractual relationship with us on your/your Child’s behalf) or a Child User old enough to enter into a contract, to provide our services, to comply with our End-User Licence Agreement and set up and maintain your account on the App;

-- in a way which might reasonably be expected as part of running our business and which does not materially impact your interests, rights or freedoms.
+- in a way which might reasonably be expected as part of our legitimate interest in running our business and which does not materially impact your interests, rights or freedoms.
 For example, for safety and security reasons, such as the processing of personal information to verify accounts and activity, to monitor suspicious or fraudulent activity, and to identify violations of our policies and to provide users with the wellbeing services contemplated by the App.
+This also includes our other internal business purposes outlined in Section 14(b) above, and our marketing activities (for example by sending you digital direct marketing related to similar products/services we have provided to you), unless consent is required under applicable laws.
 Please get in touch with us using the contact details provided above if you would like further information about this;

 - where it is required to comply with our legal obligations.
 For example, to pass on details related to fraud or safeguarding concerns;